brandur/sorg/content/drafts/idempotency-keys.md

 * *The web worker dies while waiting for a response from Stripe:* Luckily, the call to Stripe was also made with its own idempotency key.
-The client retries and a new worker retries with the same key.
+The client retries and a different worker invokes a new call to Stripe with the same key.
 Stripe's own idempotency guarantees ensure that we haven't double-charged our user.

 ## Non-idempotent foreign state mutations (#non-idempotent)